-LN-008, a siRNA molecule to inhibit the gene MASP2.
+LN-008 is a chemically modified siRNA molecule to inhibit the gene MASP2.
+This is Lepton’s first siRNA- based drug candidate, in development for a range of indications.
 This program takes advantage of:

-- An inherent advantage of siRNA molecules over antibodies for the same gene/protein.
+- The inherent advantages of siRNA molecules over antibodies for the same gene/protein.

 - Substantially increased odds of success for LN-008 since MASP2 antibodies already demonstrated POC in human in several diseases.

 LN-008 is initially in development for underserved chronic kidney diseases: IgA Nephropathy and Lupus Nephritis.